OntologyS/ontological-ai-safety/README.md

 These ideas are a public commons for all of humanity.
 For full legal details, see the LICENSE and PATENT_NON_ASSERTION.md files.

-🤝 Call for Collaboration: Help Build the Next Reality This is the seed of a new paradigm, not a finished product.
+🤝 Call for Collaboration: This is the seed of a new paradigm, not a finished product.
 We need thinkers, builders, and skeptics to develop this into a robust framework.

 We are seeking collaboration in: